 You most likely have a low engine coolant level.
-After the engine is started and the coolant warms up, the coolant level on the reservoir can rise, which is enough to turn off the temperature light.
+After the engine is started and the coolant warms up, the coolant level on the reservoir can rise enough to turn off the temperature light.

 If the coolant level is correct, replace the sensor on the engine coolant reservoir.
 In many cases, the sensor is integrated into the coolant reservoir and requires the whole reservoir to be replaced.

-If the temperature light stays on, read the fault codes with a VW scanner.
+Read the fault codes with a VW scanner if the temperature light stays on.
 Also, check the voltage at the sensor connector.
-Typically you should get 5 volts with the engine on.
+Typically, you should get 5 volts with the engine on.

 What does the red temperature light mean?

 It means that the engine has surpassed the recommended maximum temperature.

 Can you drive with the red temperature light flashing?

 You can still drive.
 However, driving your car with the temperature light on can risk significant damage when the engine overheats.
 So the best thing to do is to pull over as soon as possible.